JenE87/p2-quiz-eu-capitals/README.md

 ## Design & Layout
 - Responsive design for mobile and desktop
 - Accessible design with ARIA attributes and semantic HTML
-- Minimalist styling with use of EU colors and the EU flag as a Background and favicon
+- Minimalist styling using Calibri as font, sans serif font as backup, and EU colors and the EU flag as a background and favicon.

 ## Testing
 ### Manual Testing